Mafia: The Old Country: Release

 Mafia: The Old Country was revealed via a teaser trailer at Gamescom: Opening Night Live 2024 on August 20, 2024.
 A full trailer debuted at The Game Awards 2024 on December 12, though it was leaked several hours earlier.
 On July 7, 2025, the gameplay trailer was released on YouTube.
 This video included the mission briefing, gun selection, driving, combat, and stealth gameplay.
 The game was released for PlayStation 5, Windows, and Xbox Series X/S on August 8, 2025.

 On August 14, 2025, Hangar 13 announced that a Free Ride mode would be included in an upcoming update, allowing the player to engage in additional activities outside of the main story such as bonus missions and races.
 The date for the Free Ride update was announced on November 19, 2025 as November 20, 2025.

-Future

-In September 2025, voice actress Carina Conti, who played Isabella Torrisi in Mafia: The Old Country, stated during a livestream that Hangar 13 had received approval to develop another installment in the series.
-She commented: “They were approved for another Mafia game, this is true.
-This is really exciting".

-Music

-Mafia: The Old Country (Original Game Soundtrack) is the original score by BT for Mafia: The Old Country, released on August 8, 2025 via Laced Records.
-The soundtrack is included with the deluxe edition of the game.
+An expansion titled Man of Honor was released on August 14, 2026.
+It adds two additional story chapters that take place in the middle of the main campaign, and reintroduces a young Ennio Salieri, the main Don of the original Mafia game.

 Reception

 Critical reception

 Mafia: The Old Country received "mixed or average" reviews from critics, according to review aggregator website Metacritic.
 OpenCritic determined that 66% of critics recommended the game.
 In Japan, four critics from Famitsu gave the game a total score of 34 out of 40.

 GameSpot criticised its "shallow mechanics and dated design", but praised its strong cast of characters and "beautiful rendition of 1900s Sicily".
+Digital Foundry listed Mafia: The Old Country among the best game graphics of 2025, citing its "incredible art and handsomely lit countrysides".

+The New York Times included Mafia: The Old Country among its top 10 video games of 2025, calling it "an intimate crime drama with a tightly paced narrative".